Estimate your HDB affordability based on income, MSR limits, and monthly repayments.

-Use this HDB affordability calculator to understand exactly how much you can afford before committing to a purchase.
+Planning to buy your first HDB flat or resale home in Singapore?
+Use this HDB affordability calculator to understand how much HDB flat you can afford based on your income and loan limits, before committing to a purchase.

 By taking into account your income, age, existing loans, CPF savings, and eligible government grants, the tool calculates your maximum loan amount, required down payment, and estimated monthly repayment.
 It also checks key housing rules such as the Mortgage Servicing Ratio (MSR), Total Debt Servicing Ratio (TDSR), loan tenure, and LTV limits, so you can see any shortfall and make informed decisions.

 Avoid surprises, plan your budget effectively, and gain confidence in your home-buying journey with Lendela’s easy-to-use HDB affordability calculator.
+Use the result as a planning guide before speaking to a loan provider, as actual loan approval depends on your full financial profile.

 This calculator evaluates your affordability in three clear steps: